byceps/byceps/docs/concepts/scopes.rst

 Site
 ----

-The site scope is the innermost one.
+The site scope is for entities and settings that belong to a specific website.

-Each site belongs to a :ref:`party <scope-party>`.
+Each site belongs to a :ref:`brand <scope-brand>`.

-Entities that *can* belong to the site scope include snippets.
+Entities that belong to the site scope include:

+- server name
+- pages
+- navigation
+- site-specific snippets
+- choice of

+  - news channels
+  - forum
+  - storefront
+  - party

+- status of

+  - user registration
+  - user login